TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walkthrough.md

 However, these methods don't cover all use cases.
 The general purpose error throwing technique is the [throw]({{< ref "/developer-support/tyk-streams/bloblang/functions#throw" >}}) function, which takes an argument string that describes the error.
 When called it will throw a mapping error that abandons the mapping, unless caught.

-For example, we can check the type of a field with the [type]({{< ref "/developer-support/tyk-streams/bloblang/methods#type" >}}), and then throw an error if it is not the type we expected:
+For example, we can check the type of a field with the [type]({{< ref "/developer-support/tyk-streams/bloblang/methods#type" >}}) method and then throw an error if it is not the type we expected:

 ```coffee
 root.foos = if this.user.foos.type() == "array" {